sfbayman/chat/Readme.md

 • How you would scale it in the future

     scaling application perspectinve,
-      a) need to use non blocking io and that makes application more scalable
+      a) need to use non blocking io /reactive programming and that makes application more scalable
       b) not using any state makes ie easier to scale horizontally
     scaling database perspectinve, data access layer need changes